KKlob/Capstone2.5_Frontend/README.md

 ## ToDo:
 - States Display
-  - Backend work needed
-    - Once complete:
-      - Each state card will show member counts for each party
-        - Independent will only show if exists
   - Each state card will get a background color matching dominant party
     - even amounts of D/R wil be purple
 - Login/Logout/Signup
   - On success
     - Flash success message to user